cesko-digital/movapp-apple/CONTRIBUTING.md

-# Before you continue reading this content please read first our [Movapp CONTRIBUTING.MD](https://github.com/cesko-digital/movapp/blob/ed0d95a196568e9055c5f4ca347647cfed790aae/CONTRIBUTING.md)
+# How to contribute to iOS version of Movapp

+As first step, read our general guidelines for all [movapp.cz](https://movapp.cz) projects by reading this [CONTRIBUTION.md file](https://github.com/cesko-digital/movapp/blob/main/CONTRIBUTING.md)

 # Additional information specific to this repository